codemzy/react-boilerplate2/README.md

     ------------------------------------------------------------------------------

-React Timer.
+React Boilerplate.

-React timer project with countdown.
+A simple React boilerplate for developing with React.

+Version 2: With testing and scss modules.